Self-managed super (SMSF)

 Many Industry SuperFunds offer self-directed investment options which allow members to have a high degree of control over investment options, including the ability to invest funds at an individual company level i.e. ASX 300 options.

 The rate of return you receive when you make a self-directed investment could be higher or lower than that received by members who rely on the decisions of the fund’s investment managers.
-APRA data shows that for the year ended 30 June 2013 the whole of fund rate of return for Industry SuperFunds was 14%. *
+APRA data shows that 5 Year Annualised Returns to 2015 for Industry SuperFunds was 9.2%. *

 If you have super in more than one fund, it is generally wise to roll your super into a single fund so you can control you investment choices through a single online interface.
 For more information about consolidating your super, visit our Consolidating Your Super page.

 As with any major financial decision, it’s wise to get independent, unbiased advice from a financial planner or professional – preferably one who does not receive commissions for recommending products.
 A good place to start is to contact your Industry SuperFund and ask to speak to one of their advisers.

 If you're thinking of switching to an SMSF simply because you're not happy with your current fund, you might be better checking out other super funds first, like an Industry SuperFund.